MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/settings.md

    > ![Data cleaning page](media/case-title-cleaning.png "Data cleaning page")

-2. If your case titles include tags, under **Sections to ignore**, use the drop-down menu to specify where you put them and any punctuation marks you use to separate them.
+2. If your case data includes tags, under **Sections to ignore**, use the drop-down menu to specify where you put them and any punctuation marks you use to separate them.

    (Need screen with drop-down menu - cannot see in sample data)